Certainty-Equivalence Model Predictive Control: Stability, Performance, and Beyond: Stability and Performance Analysis

 which can be solved numerically or by enumeration.

+\begin{remark} The approximate optimal horizon $N^\ast(\epara)$ is a side product of the performance analysis.
+Given that $N^\star(\epara)$ is derived from the conservative performance bound instead of the true performance, it is, in general, not the real optimal horizon when applying CE-MPC to the true model.
+Besides, since the performance bounds cannot quantitatively reflect the true performance, using $N^\ast(\epara)$ (or the true optimal horizon) may not exhibit significant performance advantages.
+Nevertheless, $N^\ast(\epara)$ can be used as a coarse warm start for horizon tuning when lacking perfect system knowledge and/or when conducting real experiments is expensive. \end{remark}

 The analysis pipeline summarizing the different steps and all the important results is provided in Fig. \ref{fig:pipeline}.
 Moreover, to obtain less conservative performance bounds in cases where extra assumptions are available or the system is subject to \textit{additive} uncertainty, one could refine the nominal stability analysis to obtain a tighter coefficient $\epsilon_N$, as well as polish the perturbation analysis of the MPC value function to establish tighter perturbation functions (i.e., $\alpha^\ast_N$ and $\beta^\ast_{N}$) for the cost functions considered in Assumption \ref{ass:sec_prob:terminal_cost} or other classes of cost functions.
-With the refined coefficient and/or perturbation functions, other variations of the stability condition and performance bounds follow directly using our analysis pipeline. \begin{remark}[Consistency \& Rationality] The bounds given in \eqref{eq:performance_ce_mpc_affine} and \eqref{eq:performance_ce_mpc_linear} are both consistent in that they degenerate to
+With the refined coefficient and/or perturbation functions, other variations of the stability condition and performance bounds follow directly using our analysis pipeline.
+With the improved performance bound with reduced conservatism, the mismatch upper bound in \eqref{eq:supremum_mismatch} will be less conservative and the approximate horizon may be closer to the optimal horizon corresponding to the true performance.
+Nonetheless, an upper bound itself may not suffice to help determine a good prediction horizon, and the addition of a performance \textit{lower bound} can be beneficial.